awsdocs/amazon-eventbridge-user-guide/doc_source/eb-cross-account.md

 **Note**
 If you're using an Incident Manager response plan as a target, all the response plans that are shared with your account are available by default\.

-You can send and receive events between AWS accounts within the same Region in all Regions and between accounts in different Regions as long as the destination Region is a supported [cross\-Region](eb-cross-region.md) destination Region\.
+You can send and receive events between event buses in AWS accounts within the same Region in all Regions and between accounts in different Regions as long as the destination Region is a supported [cross\-Region](eb-cross-region.md) destination Region\.

-The steps to configure EventBridge to send events to or receive events from a different account include the following:
+The steps to configure EventBridge to send events to or receive events from an event bus in a different account include the following:
 + On the *receiver* account, edit the permissions on an event bus to allow specified AWS accounts, an organization, or all AWS accounts to send events to the receiver account\.
 + On the *sender* account, set up one or more rules that have the receiver account's event bus as the target\.